denisolivares/aws_terraform/README.md

 Additional points that I would consider from the beginning for an infrastructure like the one suggested above:
 - A load balancer for the webserver
 - A load balancer for the database
+- Egress service internet for database subnet
 - Minimum of three running instances for both webservers and databases
 - A S3 bucket for images/documents store
-- A EFS for the webserver files
+- An EFS for the webserver files

 # Reference
 https://registry.terraform.io/providers/hashicorp/aws/latest/docs